Twobalance/GBM-Market-Engine/README.md

 Note: We use the exponential function (`exp`) to prevent prices from ever dropping below zero and to ensure the results follow a log-normal distribution.

+### ⚠️ Important Note on Asset Prices
+This framework uses the standard **Geometric Brownian Motion (GBM)** model, which assumes that asset prices are always positive ($S_t > 0$).

+However, users should be aware that in extreme market shocks, prices can technically go negative.
+A famous historical example is the **WTI Crude Oil crash on April 20, 2020**, where prices dropped to **-$37.63** due to the COVID-19 pandemic and storage limitations.
+This model does not account for negative pricing.

 ---